-- Pour contents into the mixing bowl containing the chips and creme, and blend until smooth.
-I did this easily with a rubber whisk or you can also use your mixer.
+- Pour contents into the mixing bowl containing the chips and creme, and blend with a rubber spatula until smooth.

-- With the rubber spatula, fold in 1 cup of the jelly beans and the Dallies flowers.
+- Fold in 1 cup of the jelly beans and two tablespoons of the sprinkles.
 Blend until mixed thoroughly.

 - Gently fold in 20 of the Creme Eggs.
 Try not to over-stir as the eggs may begin to melt if the fudge is still warm.

 - Place into prepared pan and smooth the top.
-Evenly distribute the remaining 1/3 cup of jelly beans on the top along with the Dallies and gently press into the fudge.
+Evenly distribute the remaining 1/3 cup of jelly beans on the top along with the remaining sprinkles and gently press into the fudge.

 - Place pan into the refrigerator and allow to set for 3 – 5 hours.